 - Items for the birth if you plan to use anything i.e. music or playlist, essential oils with a hanky, stress balls etc

-- Entertainment - I took my ipad to watch TV shows and my kindle.
+- Entertainment - I took headphones/music and my ipad to watch TV shows and my kindle.
 Depending on how long you end up being in hospital for.
 You won't have a lot of energy after the birth so bring things that are easy to read.
-You'll most likely end up sleeping staring at your baby for hours.

 - Snacks.
 I took fruit and nut mix, protein balls and some allen's lollies.
 You may just need a little bit of energy so come prepared.